Pylons/pyramid/docs/narr/resources.rst

 A :term:`resource` is an object that represents a "place" in your application.
 Every :app:`Pyramid` application has at least one resource
-object: the :term:`root resource`.
+object: the :term:`root` resource.
 The root resource is the root of a :term:`resource tree`.
 A resource tree is a set of nested dictionary-like objects which you may use to represent your website's structure.